yesnik/mysql-guides/mysql/lock_table.md

 *Other sessions*:

 - can read table
+- can acquire a READ lock for a table
 - cannot write data to the table until the READ lock is released

 ## Write locks